BBP transition and the leading eigenvector of the spiked Wigner model with inhomogeneous noise: Summary and conclusions

 In the present model, both the outlier and the support of the continuous spectrum are determined by the variance profile of the noise matrix.
 We solved our general equations for the case in which the variables defining this profile are sampled from a truncated power-law distribution, controlled by a width parameter and a shape parameter.
 The resulting phase diagrams reveal a rich non-monotonic behaviour of the BBP transition line as a function of the noise-inhomogeneity parameters.
 In particular, this model exhibits a regime in which the critical signal-to-noise ratio decreases as the support of the variance profile broadens, showing that noise inhomogeneity can, in some cases, favour signal detection.

 From a methodological perspective, the present work combines the cavity method for dense random matrices \cite{Cizeau1994} with an analytic approach to the statistics of the eigenvector components outside the bulk, originally developed for sparse non-Hermitian random matrices \cite{NeriMetz2016,MNR2019,Metz2021}.
 We have shown that this approach can also be applied to symmetric matrices, with the simplification that no further regularization of the resolvent is required in this case \cite{Feinberg1997}.
 The general character of the present method allows one to study leading eigenvector statistics and spectral inference in other symmetric spiked random-matrix models, including inhomogeneous versions of the spiked Wishart ensemble \cite{BBP} and models with sparse noise \cite{Adomaityte25}.
 The present framework can also be extended to study spectral inference in spiked non-Hermitian ensembles.
+Other important directions of future work include characterizing the information-theoretic limits of inference in the present model, as well as investigating whether preprocessing strategies can exploit the noise structure to outperform unweighted PCA.
 Overall, our results show that the structure of the noise matrix plays an important role in high-dimensional inference, sometimes suppressing signal detection, and in other cases enhancing it.